William Walker (filibuster): Early life

+Advocacy of slavery

+Growing up in Tennessee, Walker's family did not own slaves and they did not advocate the institution; in his early period as a journalist he was an abolitionist.
+However, when he became a filibuster he became convinced the plantation slave system of the southern US required export to Latin America in order to survive, which became an essential civic goal.

+Historian Dan La Botz suggests Walker may have been convinced of this by his friend Edmund Randolph, a lawyer from Virginia.

 Invasion of Mexico

-After a failed attempt to invade the Mexican Province of Sonora from the New Mexico Territory, In the summer of 1853, Walker traveled to Guaymas in Mexico, seeking a grant from the Mexican government to establish a colony.
+In the summer of 1853, Walker traveled to Guaymas in Mexico, seeking a grant from the Mexican government to establish a colony.
 He proposed that his colony would serve as a fortified frontier, protecting U.S. soil from Indian raids.
 Mexico refused, and Walker returned to San Francisco determined to obtain his colony regardless of Mexico's position.
 He began recruiting American supporters of slavery and of the Manifest Destiny doctrine, mostly inhabitants of Tennessee and Kentucky.
 Walker's plans then expanded from forming a buffer colony to establishing an independent Republic of Sonora, which might eventually take its place as a part of the Union (as the Republic of Texas had done in 1845).
 He funded his project by "selling scrips which were redeemable in lands of Sonora".